charliebidgood/ImgMax/readme.md

 6. Select the elements which define unique image groups.
 In this instance it's 'well' and 'field'.
 Tip: If you were to only select 'well' you would accidentally merge all images in each well together and ruin the run.
 ![image](readme_img/run.png)

-7. If done correctly ImgMax will rapidly create a MIPs each image group and channel and save the new maximum_projection directory next to the original image directory.
+7. If done correctly ImgMax will rapidly create a MIP of each image group and channel while saving the new maximum_projection directory next to the original image directory.
 ![image](readme_img/spheroid.png)